mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 #### Louvain Modularity

 Louvain modularity is a cluster detection algorithm based on modularity.
 The algorithm iteratively moves nodes among community definitions in a way that optimizes modularity.
-This measure can be calculated on simple networks, directed networks, and weighted networks and is implemented in R through the "igraph::cluster_louvain" function.
+This measure can be calculated on simple networks, directed networks, and weighted networks and is implemented in R through the `igraph::cluster_louvain` function.

 ```r